Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Definitions for Local Surgery

 \end{enumerate} \end{defn}

 \begin{remark} In item (i), we require that $M^i_{t_i}$ is a smooth hypersurface for neck replacement to occur.
-Thus, by elliptic regularisation the flow can be continued as a unit-regular Brakke flow.
-It should be possible to weaken this requirement to being an integral current, however, this is not needed for the purposes of the current work. \end{remark}
+Thus, after neck replacement the flow can be continued as an integral, unit-regular, cyclic (mod 2) Brakke flow by elliptic regularisation.
+It should be possible to weaken this requirement to being an integral current, however, this is not needed for the purposes of the current work.
+The choice of outer flow is important later, for understanding barriers to flows with surgical modification. \end{remark}